SAGARSURI/AI-Toolbelt/README.md

 # AI-Toolbelt

-This repository contains a curated list of free AI products and services to help increase productivity.
+This repository contains a curated list of AI products and services to help increase productivity.
 Whether you're a student, a freelancer, or an entrepreneur, you'll find something here that can help you be more productive and efficient.

 ## Table of Contents